Skip to the content.

 Captain NUXP

-This tutorial walks you through creating a simple Illustrator tool using NUXP.
-By the end, you’ll have a working button that creates a rectangle in your Illustrator document.
+This tutorial walks you through building a simple Illustrator tool using NUXP.
+By the end, you will have a working component that reads real document information from Adobe Illustrator – or from mock data during development.

 Prerequisites